-Before voting on this proposal or giving proxies with regard to this matter, stockholders should consider the potentially dilutive effect of the issuance and sale of shares of our common stock at a price that is less than the net asset value per share, and should also consider the effect that the expenses associated with such issuance may have on the net asset value per outstanding share of our common stock.
+Before voting on this proposal or giving proxies with regard to this matter, stockholders should consider the potentially dilutive effect of the issuance and sale of shares of our common stock in accordance with the terms of this proposal, and should also consider the effect that the expenses associated with such issuance and sale may have on the net asset value per outstanding share of our common stock.
 Any issuance and sale of common stock at a price below net asset value per share would result in an immediate dilution to existing common stockholders.
-If shares of our common stock are issued at a price that is substantially below the net asset value per share, the dilution could be substantial.
-This dilution would include reduction in the net asset value per share as a result of the issuance of shares at a price below the net asset resulting from such issuance.
+If we issue and sell share in accordance with the terms of this proposal, the resulting dilution could be substantial.
+This dilution would include reduction in the net asset value per share as a result of the issuance and sale of shares a proportionately greater decrease in a stockholder's interest in our earnings and assets, and in voting interests, than the increase in our assets resulting from such issuance and sale.
 In addition, any payment of underwriting compensation could further increase the dilution.
-Our Board of Directors will consider the potential dilutive effect of the issuance of shares at a price below the net asset value per share when considering whether to authorize any such issuance.
-The 1940 Act establishes a connection between common share sale price below net asset value per share in the net asset so it as all price below net asset value per share in the net asset so is sold at a sale price below net asset value per share in the net asset solution.
+Our Board will consider the potential dilutive effect of the issuance and sale of shares in accordance with this proposal when considering whether to authorize any such issuance and sale.
+It should be noted that the maximum number of shares that we could issue and sell at a per share picce below NAV per share pursuant to this authority would be limited to 25% of our then outstanding common stock immediately prior to each such sale.
+The 1940 Act establishes a connection between common share sale price and net asset value per share because, when stock is sold at a sale price below net asset value per share, the resulting increase in the number of outstanding shares is not accompanied by a proportionate increase in the net assets of the issuer.